liangdahong/AMLeaksFinder/README.md

 ## Introduction

-A small tool for automatically detecting the [controller memory leak] in the project, Just drag the files under the path of `https://github.com/liangdahong/AMLeaksFinder/tree/master/AMLeaksFinder/Sources` into the project, the effect is as follows, please be sure to remove the framework when going online, it is currently in development attempt At this stage, the function is relatively simple, and the code is not organized.
+A small tool for automatically detecting the [controller memory leak] in the project, Just drag the files under the path of `Sources` into the project, the effect is as follows, please be sure to remove the framework when going online, it is currently in development attempt At this stage, the function is relatively simple, and the code is not organized.
 If you are interested, you can talk together.

 <p align="center">
 <a href="https://en.wikipedia.org/wiki/IOS"><img src="https://img.shields.io/badge/platform-iOS-red.svg"></a>